Theron Lyman

-Theron Lyman' (September 7, 1869 – September 21, 1939) was a college football player and coach.
+Theron Lyman (September 7, 1869 – September 21, 1939) was an American college football player and coach.
 He was also the chief examiners of claims of the Travelers Life Insurance Company of Hartford, Connecticut.

 Early years

 Theron Upson Lyman was born September 7, 1869, in Alden, Iowa.
 His father C. N. Lyman was a long-time reverend of Onawa.
 It is said Theron spent time at Yale University.

 Playing career

 Grinnell

 Lyman played for Iowa College (later named Grinnell College), in Grinnell, Iowa from 1888 to 1891.

 1891

-He was the coach of the team as well in 1891, in addition to coaching Nebraska.
+He was the coach of the team as well in 1891, in addition to coaching Nebraska for a single game.
 One account reads "Iowa had an eleven and had a coach, and wanted to play the upstarts from across the Missouri River...So, with a magnanimity seldom equaled in the game's history, Iowa lent its coach, T. U. Lyman, to tutor the Nebraskans."

 Wisconsin

 Lyman was a prominent quarterback for the Wisconsin Badgers football team.
 He was captain every year he played.